grafana/tutorials/content/tutorials/iis.md

 Restart the Grafana server after changing the config file.

 ## IIS Config

+### Forward Proxy

+1. Open the IIS Manager and click on the server
+2. In the admin console for the server, double click on the Application Request Routing option:
+3. Click the `Server Proxy Settings` action on the right-hand pane
+4. Select the `Enable proxy` checkbox so that it is enabled
+5. Click `Apply` and proceed with the URL Rewriting configuration

+**Note:** If you don't enable the Forward Proxy, you will most likely get 404 Not Found if you only apply the URL Rewrite rule

+### URL Rewriting

 1. Open the IIS Manager and click on the parent website
 2. In the admin console for this website, double click on the URL Rewrite option: